-Once control of grasslands was attained, it was back to forests before age rendered me incapable to do it anymore.
+Once I got control of grasslands, it was back to forests before I became too old to do it anymore.
 Above is what I call a "Phase 1" thinning, where dead material and fuels are reduced, but there is not enough light on the forest floor to grow anything.
-Effectively, this is the state of suspended animation in which the forest was constrained while dealing with grasslands.
+Effectively, this is the state of suspended animation in which I held the forest while I was dealing with grasslands.

 The problem became that the trees just kept getting taller and skinnier.
-It was beyond time to thin again.
+It was time to thin again.